tudal/Hakkun-ComfyUI-nodes/README.md

 ## Multi Text Merge
 ![image](https://github.com/tudal/Hakkun-ComfyUI-nodes/assets/799063/fbb83cf9-a715-45bd-b50e-ce1f9a6e9a21)

 Allows to join multiple texts by specified delimiter.
 Put ```\n``` to use new line as delimiter.
 No need to keep any order.
 Empty inputs will be ignored.

 ## Random Line
 ![image](https://github.com/tudal/Hakkun-ComfyUI-nodes/assets/799063/4f1575e9-06db-459a-b06d-b7608588d006)

 Will output random line

 ## Random Line 4
 ![image](https://github.com/tudal/Hakkun-ComfyUI-nodes/assets/799063/8b6a5936-d56b-4fc0-8b0f-6b7453219f26)

 Will output random lines from 4 textfields/inputs and join them by specified delimiter.
 Put ```\n``` to use new line as delimiter.

 ## Calculate Upscale
 ![image](https://github.com/tudal/Hakkun-ComfyUI-nodes/assets/799063/86b0e0b0-70b8-4f69-aba7-beb246f7a6b9)

 Outputs target upscale float value based on input image height.
 Also calculates tile size (with and height) for tools like UltimateSDUpscale by specified number of horizontal tiles.

 ## Image size to string
 ![image](https://github.com/tudal/Hakkun-ComfyUI-nodes/assets/799063/81dc5d21-f726-45f8-8d46-2ec17d16a6b7)

 Outputs input image size in format: ```512x768```

 ## Any Converter
 ![image](https://github.com/tudal/Hakkun-ComfyUI-nodes/assets/799063/c3281a50-8873-4dd5-8f01-8ba347c0874c)

+Universal primitive type converter.
+If string cant be number it wil be 0